 Participants were asked about their nervousness when asking for a date.
 Some participants did not reply (5.6%).
-Those who did reply again replied on a Likert scale [Never (5.5%), Almost Never (17.4%), Sometimes (33.3%), Almost Always (20.8%), and Always (19.5%).
+Those who did reply again responded on a Likert scale.
+Of the respondents, 5.5% selected never, 17.4% chose almost never, 33.3% indicated sometimes, 20.8% responded almost always, and 19.5% reported that they were always nervous asking for a date.